zoekirsh/strong-params-basics/README.md

 # We pass the permitted fields in as *args;
 # this keeps `post_params` pretty dry while
 # still allowing slightly different behavior
-# depending on the controller action
+# depending on the controller action.
+This
+# should come after the other methods

 def post_params(*args)
   params.require(:post).permit(*args)
 end